scala-native/scala-native/docs/lib/javalib.rst

 Scala Native implements `java.util.regex`-compatible API using `Google's RE2 library <https://github.com/google/re2>`_.

-There is some differences in terms of the support of the regular expression language.
+There are some differences in terms of the support of the regular expression language.

 Some expressions are not supported: